top of page

 • Learn from mistakes: If you fail a test, review what went wrong and practice those areas.

 With a full motorcycle licence, you can ride larger bikes and no longer need L-plates.
 This opens up more opportunities for travel and enjoyment.
+Imagine the wind in your hair, the sun on your face, and the open road ahead.

 • Consider advanced riding courses to improve skills.